-The advantage is that it's an inexpensive way to get some sort of pedal assist onto the bike, but the disadvantage is that the pedal assistance can feel laggy and counter-intuitive.
+The advantage is that it's an inexpensive way to get some sort of pedal assist onto the bike, but the disadvantage is that the pedal assistance can feel jerky, laggy and counter-intuitive.
+Also if you want to pedal faster than the motor is spinning, the motor will actively work against your efforts.